lucyzighe/LUCY-A-3/README.md

 Support and contact details: You can provide feedback or raise any issues/ bugs through lucy.zighe@student.moringaschool.com

-Live Site: You can view the live site on GitHub Pages at
+Live Site: You can view the live site on GitHub Pages at:https://lucyzighe.github.io/LUCY-A-3/

 Copyright and License: This project is licensed under MIT.